Amazagni/travel-agency/README.md

 # Main project for introduction-to-web-applications AGH University course
-Web application for travel agency with firebase connection and authentication Created with Angular
+Web application for travel agency with firebase connection and authentication \n Created with Angular